parseword/transmission-4-centos-7/README.md

 The Ansible task installs a systemd unit file, but it doesn't automatically start or enable the service.
 You'll need to do that yourself with `systemctl start transmission4-daemon` and `systemctl enable transmission4-daemon`.

-A settings.json file is *not* installed.
-If you have a settings.json file you want to use, place it into /var/lib/transmission prior to starting the transmission4-daemon service.
+A `settings.json` file is *not* installed.
+If you have a `settings.json` file you want to use, place it into `/var/lib/transmission` prior to starting the transmission4-daemon service.
 Otherwise, Transmission will create a default settings file the first time it runs.

 I only use the Transmission daemon and the web interface, so that's all I've tested.
 Building the Qt client is configured to "AUTO" by default, which I suppose will compile the GUI if you're running in a desktop environment.
-You'll at least end up with the CLI binaries: transmission-cli, transmission-create, transmission-daemon, transmission-edit, transmission-remote, transmission-show.
+You'll at least end up with the CLI binaries: `transmission-cli`, `transmission-create`, `transmission-daemon`, `transmission-edit`, `transmission-remote`, and `transmission-show`.

 The Transmission 4.0 binaries will be installed to `/usr/local/bin`.
 If you already have Transmission 3.0 from the excellent [Geekery repository](http://geekery.altervista.org/dokuwiki/doku.php) -- which installs its binaries to